qubitserfed/Qubos/README.md

 ```

 ### Input format
-Number of qubits in the state, followed by a sequence of gates.
-Qubits are numbered from 0 to n-1.
+The number $n$ of qubits in the state, followed by a sequence of gates.
+Qubits are numbered from $0$ to $n-1$.
 ```
 n # number of qubits
 H targ # apply H to targ